UVVM/UVVM/GETTING_STARTED.md

       Double click on uvvm_util/sim/uvvm_util.mpf (may have to relate file extension to simulator)
    1. Running commands inside Modelsim/Questasim/RivieraPro/ActiveHDL:
       Run do-file: uvvm_util/script/compile_src.doc
    1. Using GHDL:
       Use GHDL provided script with uvvm_util/script/compile_order.txt as input
-  d) Any other approach - or with script problems:
+   1. Any other approach - or with script problems:
       Follow compile order given in uvvm_util/script/compile_order.txt
       Note that VHDL 2008 must be used.
-Lines starting with '# ' are required library definitions vlib <source_path>/sim/<lib_name>
+Lines starting with '# ' are required library definitions
+        vlib <source_path>/sim/<lib_name>
         vmap <lib_name> <source_path>/sim/<lib_name>
-- To compile the complete IRQ demo testbench including Utility Library and the IRQC DUT:
+* To compile the complete IRQ demo testbench including Utility Library and the IRQC DUT:
   - For alle a,b,c,d over bytt ut path   uvvm_util med bitvis_irqc
-- To compile all above pluss all provided BFMs, the scripts for compiling the complete UVVM should be used.
-(See below) If you want to run a demo testbench using the Utility library, including the SBI BFM, you can run bitvis_irqc/tb/irqc_tb.vhd
+* To compile all above pluss all provided BFMs, the scripts for compiling the complete UVVM should be used.
+(See below)

+If you want to run a demo testbench using the Utility library, including the SBI BFM, you can run bitvis_irqc/tb/irqc_tb.vhd

 ## For developers who understand the basics of UVVM Utility library and need more than just basic testbenches: